isacdaavid/phd_thesis_markdown/source/10_chapter_2_previous_research.md

 ## For automatic emotion identification

-The affective priming paradigm[@klauer-musch-2003] is known to produce an effect on reaction times or accuracy for subsequent congruent emotions, thereby reflecting variability in the processes leading to affect recognition.[@de-houwer-2009] Many lines of evidence help extrapolate this fact into the notion that affect identification can undergo an automatic or preattentional mode:
+The affective priming paradigm[@klauer-musch-2003] is known to produce an effect on reaction times or accuracy for subsequent identification of congruent emotions, thereby reflecting variability in the processes leading to affect recognition.[@de-houwer-2009] Many lines of evidence help extrapolate this fact into the notion that affect identification can undergo an automatic or preattentional mode:

 - Because affective priming occurs only under short stimulus onset asynchrony (_SOA_) times[^soa] (300 ms or less), it has been conjectured